 Another reason is safety — if you fail on an exercise (whether due to improper form or just plain weak muscles), your spotter can help prevent you from getting injured.

-Whether you use a spotter is a personal choice, but we definitely think it’s beneficial.
+Whether you use a spotter is a personal choice, but I definitely think it’s beneficial.